 - Proof of English Language Proficiency students must demonstrate proficiency in the English language for admission.
 Options to demonstrate proficiency are:

-- Secondary transcript showing 4 units of English completed at a U.S. high school; or
+- 4 units of English completed at a U.S. high school; or

 - College transcript from a U.S. institution with at least 24 completed credit hours (excluding developmental or foreign language); or

-- Alternate methods as determined at the discretion of the institution (only approved in compelling instances).
+- Alternate methods as determined at the discretion of the institution (only approved in rare and compelling instances).

-- Optional items - ACT/SAT scores, college transcripts, etc. may be submitted with your application.
+- Optional items - ACT/SAT scores, etc. may be submitted with your application.

 Admission Process and Timeline: Please allow 2-4 weeks for your documentation to be reviewed by Western Admissions staff and an admission decision processed.
 Submitting an application near the beginning of a term may result in a delayed decision and you may not be able to be admitted until a later date.